 Pico de Gallo

 - 1/4 cup cilantro chopped optional

 - Dash of Cumin

 - Dash of Chili Powder

-- After cooking, flake and set aside
+- After cooking, flake with a fork and set aside

 - Chop cabbage finely